Adamskoullos/ProDev/README.md

 # Project Overview

-**ProDev** is built from the ground up as an SPA with Vue 3 using Vue-router, Bootstrap 5 for responsiveness, splashes of GSAP in conjunction with Vue transitions and Firebase for the backend.
+**ProDev** is built from the ground up as an SPA with Vue 3 using the composition api and Vue-router coupled with Bootstrap 5.
+GSAP has been used in conjunction with Vue transitions and Firebase services are used for the backend.

 A light weight and zippy project management hub for small teams, the main features include: